 Follow these steps after you've activated your Zoom Phone license.
 Everything configured during the initial setup can be changed later on.

 - As the Zoom account owner, you will receive an email stating you've been provisioned for Zoom Phone.
-Click the link in the email for initial setup or log in to the Zoom web portal and navigate to Phone System Management > Setup.
+Click the link in the email for initial setup or log in to the Zoom web portal and navigate to Phone System Management then Setup.

 - Enter the required information to choose your main company number, which will be the primary number for your Zoom Phone service.